 International Hydrographic Organization

 Alexander, Lee, "Harmonising Chart and Navigation-related Information on ECDIS" (2001).
-Center for Coastal and Ocean Mapping.
+International Hydrographic Review.
 956.